-(1) The 2022 amounts reflect the annual bonus paid in 2023 for performance in 2022, as discussed under the "Compensation Discussion and Analysis" section's 2022 Annual Cash Incentive Program, as well as a \$200,000 sign-on bonus paid to Mr. Hicks pursuant to the terms of his employment agreement.

-(2) The amounts reflect the grant date fair value of time-based stock option awards granted during the applicable year.
+- (1) The 2023 amounts reflect the annual bonus paid in 2024 for performance in 2023, as discussed under the "Compensation Discussion and Analysis" section's 2023 Annual Cash Incentive Program. - (2) The amounts reflect the grant date fair value of time-based stock option awards granted during the applicable year.
 The grant date fair value was computed in accordance with FASB ASC 718, disregarding the effect of estimated forfeitures related to service-based vesting.
-See note 13 to the financial statements in our 2022 Annual Report regarding assumptions we made in determining the fair value of option awards.

-- (3) The amounts reflect the grant date fair value of time-based and performance-based RSU awards granted during the applicable year.
+See note 13 to the financial statements in our 2023 Annual Report regarding assumptions we made in determining the fair value of option awards. - (3) The amounts reflect the grant date fair value of time-based and performance-based RSU awards granted during the applicable year.
 The grant date fair value was computed in accordance with FASB ASC 718, disregarding the effect of estimated forfeitures related to service-based vesting.
-For the performance-based RSUs, the value reported reflects the value of the award at the grant date using a Monte Carlo simulation model assuming maximum achievement of the performance conditions.
-See note 13 to the financial statements in our 2022 Annual Report regarding assumptions we made in determining the fair value of stock awards. - (4) The amounts reported for the applicable year represent (i) insurance premiums paid on behalf of each of the named executive officers, (ii) 401(k) match, (iii) travel expenses related to travel between Dr. Leonard, Dr. Sepp-Lorenzino and Mr. Hicks' home offices and our headquarters in Massachusetts, (iv) relocation fees, and (v) commuting/remote office expenses paid on behalf of the named executive officers. - (5) Mr. Basta joined us as executive vice president, general counsel and corporate secretary effective June 23, 2021.
-His annualized base salary for 2021 was \$420,000. - (6) Mr. Hicks joined us as executive vice president, chief business officer effective December 20, 2021.
-His annualized base salary for 2022 was \$420,000 and his first payroll was in January 2022.
+For the performance-based RSUs, the value reported reflects the value of the award at the grant date using a Monte Carlo simulation model.
+See note 13 to the financial statements in our 2023 Annual Report regarding assumptions we made in determining the fair value of stock awards. - (4) The amounts reported for 2023 represent (i) insurance premiums paid on behalf of each of the named executive officers, (ii) 401(k) match, (iii) travel expenses related to travel between Dr. Leonard and Dr. Sepp-Lorenzino's home offices and our headquarters in Massachusetts and (iv) commuting/remote office expenses paid on behalf of the named executive officers. - (5) Mr. Basta joined us as executive vice president, general counsel and corporate secretary effective June 23, 2021.
+His annualized base salary for 2021 was \$420,000.